asduser/angularjs-recipes/README.md

 Now we may change the title without any worrying.
 Furthermore, each new developer who will work with your code, dont need where is exactly uses that parameter, he have to know just a location for "APP_SETTINGS" constant.
 Usually, it is a directory "settigns" in main "app" folder.

-## 14. webApi module.
+## 16. webApi module.

 Nowadays virtually all Angular.js project have a close relationship with server-side to manage the data.
-Authorization, getting some data for tables creating, update something or even administrate mobile apps - all of this depend on a stable & well thought out functionality.
+Authorization, getting some data for tables creating, update something or even administrate mobile apps - all of this depend on a stable and well thought out functionality.

 It should be a clear division of logic for web Api module, because some block would be changing very often in the early stages of development, but another - not.
 Unlikely we need often change the basic types of database queries ($http.put, $http.get, $http.post, $http.delete etc.), thus it should be located into a "core" module.
 It rarely changes, because the fundamental logic described there and it is no need to make changes every time when you add a new http-request.